Work Visa Information

 • Certificate from the Spanish Agency for International Development Cooperation (AECID), certifying that the interested party has not been awarded a scholarship or subsidized by public or private organizations within Spanish cooperation or development programs

-• Background check from your home country
+• Background checks from your home country and Spain

 • An old copy, from original visa application, depending on time spent out of Spain

-• Spanish background check, only 3€
+• Spanish background check, only 3€.
+Make appointment for “Certificado de Antecedentes Penales”

-• A certificate stating that the applicant does not suffer from any disease that could have a severe impact on public health according to International Health Regulations.
+• A certificate stating that the applicant does not suffer from any disease that could have a

 • Copy of every page of your passport